Early Childhood

 In this course, students will draw from academic, life, and coursework to explore current issues and policies in the field of early education and care.
 Social issues impacting the well-being of children, families, and the community will be explored.
 Students will research issues and investigate approaches to resolving some of these challenges.

-ECHD 301 FOSTERING RELATIONSHIPS IN EC PROGRAMS
+ECHD 301 FOSTERING RELATIONSHIPS IN Early Childhood PROGRAMS

 Spring, 3 credit hours